 - It’s the little things.
 Sometimes, it’s the little things that make the biggest difference in my day.
 Taking some deep breaths, closing my eyes, focusing on something on my desk that I really love, like a photo, or listening to a particular song have all helped me when I feel overwhelmed by the environment.
 I can do them without leaving my desk and they allow me to reconnect and recharge even if it’s just for a few seconds.

-Being an introvert and highly sensitive person in an open-concept office is a challenge, but it is manageable once you find some solutions that work for you.
+Being an introvert and highly sensitive person in an open-concept office is a challenge — one that can make even an introvert dream job into a difficult grind — but it is manageable once you find some solutions that work for you.
 So until there are introvert-friendly office spaces, I’ll just keep wearing my headphones and hiding in the bathroom.

 Closed in a room, my imagination becomes the universe, and the rest of the world is missing out.
 Criss Jami